afiodorov/afiodorov.github.io/_posts/2016-04-05-two-approaches.md

 this keyboard and there will be code.

 And the second one is?
 Academic.
 Probably someone on this planet has had this problem before.
-And perhaps that someone was nice enough to document his solution.
+And perhaps that someone was nice enough to document the solution.
 Even better, there was a poor-ass PhD who spent a couple of years thinking about just this problem, solving every edge case of it and inventing the most optimal solution ever.
 The challenge is to find it, to understand it